vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

 Service Installer VMware Tanzu (SIVT) is also available with pre-bundled Harbor along with the Tanzu Kubernetes Grid dependencies packaged.
 This helps the end users to bring up Harbor and load the Tanzu Kubernetes Grid dependencies.

+**Note**: If you use the pre-bundled Harbor, your environment must have DHCP.
+Otherwise, Harbor will never correctly start.

-To do this, run the following steps.
+To use the pre-bundled Harbor, run the following steps.

 1. Download the SIVT OVA file which includes pre-bundled Harbor: `service-installer-for-VMware-Tanzu-with-Harbor.ova`
 2. Download the dependency jar file 'tanzu_154.tar' which is available for download along with the SIVT OVA file and copy it to the following location on the SIVT VM: `/opt/vmware/arcas/tools`